Cash Flow Forecasting 101: A Small Business Owner's Guide

 You'll make better growth decisions.
 Thinking about hiring?
 Taking on a bigger space?
 Buying equipment?
 Your forecast shows exactly how those decisions affect your cash position month by month.
 Not just "can I afford this?" but "when does this start hurting and when does it pay off?"

 You'll sleep better.
 That's not a joke.
-Business owners who track cash flow report significantly less financial stress, according to QuickBooks small business surveys.
+Business owners who track cash flow often report less financial stress.
 Uncertainty is what keeps you up at night.
 A forecast replaces uncertainty with numbers.

 How to Build a 12-Month Cash Flow Forecast